Dent Corn Seeds - Blue Ridge White Capped

 HEIRLOOM.
 A very rare landrace variety from the mountains of North Carolina, and one of the most interesting we've ever grown.
 As with all landraces, there is significant variation in the cob size, but what we've noticed is that many plants produce huge cobs - with up to 20 rows of kernels!
 The seeds are yellow with white ends (thus the term “white capped”).
 We obtained our original seed stock from the USDA and have high hopes for its genetic potential for both breeding and climate resilience. (“Landrace” means a variety that has been grown in one region for a long time, and not strictly selected for uniformity - ie, it has been selected for high performance in a particular place, but retains lots of genetic diversity.)

 Blue Ridge White Capped dent corn should be direct seeded in a location with full sun after all danger of frost has passed.
-Ears will be fully mature in about 120 days. ¼ lb package contains approximately 240 seeds.
+Ears will be fully mature in about 120 days. ¼ lb package contains a minimum of 350 seeds.

 Photo credits: The Utopian Seed Project